fournip1/JPAFBOARD/README.md

 > Let's illustrate!
 Suppose that you have a track with the sound of a chainsaw running.
 You can set the keywords *fear*, *forest*, *accident* for this track.
 The song will then be accessible via the buttons corresponding to these keywords.

+## Licence

+This software is published under GPL3 license.
+Please see the [details here](LICENSE.md).

+It uses the excellent Manjari font, which is published under [this license](OFL.txt).

 ## Features

 The board allows the user to: